aptech/docs/docs/CR-plotScatter.rst

 Format
 ----------------
-.. function:: plotScatter(myPlot, x, y)
+.. function:: plotScatter([myPlot, ]x, y)
-			              plotScatter(x, y)

-    :param myPlot:
+    :param myPlot: Optional argument, a plotControl structure
-    :type myPlot: A plotControl structure
+    :type myPlot: struct

     :param x: Each column contains the X values for a particular data point.
     :type x: Nx1 or NxM matrix

     :param y: Each column contains the Y values for a particular data point.
     :type y: Nx1 or NxM matrix

 Examples